Sherrill Cheda: Early life and education

-Cheda was born in Osgood, Indiana February 15, 1936.
-Née Schneider, her father Abraham was a Russian Jew who had traveled on foot from Kiev to Hamburg to escape the pogroms that followed the Russian Revolution.
+Cheda was born Sherrill Schneider in Osgood, Indiana on February 15, 1936.
+Her father, Abraham, was a Russian Jew who had traveled on foot from Kyiv to Hamburg to escape the pogroms that followed the Russian Revolution.
 He eventually settled in Indiana where he married Myrtle Stout.
 Cheda was the eldest of their four children.
 She graduated from high school as valedictorian and was the first member of the family to receive a university education.

 She studied briefly at Hanover College before enrolling at the University of Indiana where she completed a bachelor's degree in 1958.
 Cheda completed a master's degree in library science from the same university in 1963 after a break in her studies following a relocation to San Francisco and then Baltimore with her husband, Noel Perry, and their two children, in pursuit of work.

 Career

 After working for a time at the Enoch Pratt Free Library, Cheda and her family returned to San Francisco where she held a librarian position at the San Francisco State College.

 Following the end of her marriage to Perry, she left the United States on July 4, 1967, along with her children and then partner Micheal Cheda, in protest of the country's involvement with the Vietnam War.
 They landed in Vancouver, British Columbia where she worked in library roles at the University of British Columbia and Simon Fraser University.
 The couple was married from 1969 to 1975 during which time they relocated to Toronto, Ontario.
-For at time Cheda worked in the Indian-Eskimo Association of Canada's library before becoming chief librarian at Seneca College.
-She held the position from 1973 to 1978 before serving as Chair, Applied Arts Division until 1979.
+For a time, Cheda worked in the Indian-Eskimo Association of Canada's library before becoming chief librarian at Seneca College.
+She held the position from 1973 to 1978 before serving as chair of the Applied Arts Division until 1979.

 After leaving her position at Seneca College, Cheda served as executive director of the Canadian Periodical Publishers Association.
 Although the association was close to bankruptcy when she accepted the position, its financial outlook was improved in less than a year following her efforts to gain support from member organizations before implementing a system to help better distribute and promote publications.
-Beyond her work with the CPPA, Cheda also worked for the Ontario Arts Council and before later holding office with the Ontario Ministry of Culture and Communications.
+Beyond her work with the CPPA, she worked for the Ontario Arts Council and later holding office with the Ontario Ministry of Culture and Communications.